Music Copyright & Licensing

 On the surface the copyrighting process seems easy.
 Once you write a song and set it in any fixed format, it inherently belongs to you, thanks to Intellectual Property Rights.
 You own the rights to copy, profit, and distribute it to fans everywhere.
 However, you can take additional steps to protect your property rights and ensure you’re entitled to the ownership of your music.
-Copyrighting and licensing are involved processes and can often be confusing for musicians and songwriters.
-From protecting your original work to breaking down master rights, we’re here to help you understand how it all works so you can focus on what’s important, making music.
+Copyrighting and licensing are involved processes and can often be confusing for musicians and songwriters in the music industry.
+From protecting your original work to breaking down master rights, we’re here to help you understand how it all works so you can focus on what’s important, your musical work.

 If you‘re using the online submission form, the United States Copyright Office registration typically takes three months.
 Paper registrations can take up to ten months.

 If you’re a musician or even just familiar with this industry, odds are you’ve heard of “poor man’s copyright.”
 This is an unofficial method of proving copyright and it involves mailing yourself a copy of your own work.
 This isn’t a substitution for actual copyright registration.
 Although mailing something shows a stamped date, it’s not recognizable as official proof of copyright.
 Save yourself the time and the trip to the post office.